gschmutz/bigdata-spark-workshop/05-spark-getting-started/README.md

 There are three methods for creating a RDD:

  1. Parallelise an existing collection.
 This means that the data already resides within Spark and can now be operated on in parallel.
- * Create a RDD by referencing a dataset.
+ 2. Create a RDD by referencing a dataset.
 This dataset can come from any storage source supported by Hadoop such as HDFS, Cassandra, HBase etc.
- * Create a RDD by transforming an existing RDD to create a new RDD.
+ 3. Create a RDD by transforming an existing RDD to create a new RDD.

-We will be using the later two methods in this workshop.
+We will be using the 2nd method in this workshop.

 First let's upload the data needed for this workshop, using the techniques we have learned in the [HDFS Workshop](../02-hdfs/README.md) when working with HDFS or [Working with MinIO Object Storage](../03-object-storage/README.md) when working with MinIO Object Storage.

-### Upload Raw Data to HDFS
+### Upload Raw Data to HDFS (if platform with `hdfs` flavour)

 In the RDD workshop we are working with text data.